 Calculating property value

-The State Valuation Office analyses all property sales throughout the state to determine if and where there has been any movement in the property market over the year.
+The Office of the Valuer-General analyses all property sales throughout the state to determine if and where there has been any movement in the property market over the year.

 Property values are calculated by comparing your property to similar properties that have been recently sold, with appropriate adjustments being made for any differences.
 Values are reviewed annually and your property value may change from year to year.